minishift/minishift/CONTRIBUTING.md

 ## Filing issues

-File issues using the standard Github issue tracker for the repo.
+File issues using the standard [Github issue tracker](https://github.com/minishift/minishift/issues) for the repository.

-## How to become a contributor and submit your own code

-### Contributor License Agreements

-We'd love to accept your patches!
-Before we can take them, we have to jump a couple of legal hurdles.

-Please fill out either the individual or corporate Contributor License Agreement (CLA).

-  * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](http://code.google.com/legal/individual-cla-v1.0.html).
-  * If you work for a company that wants to allow you to contribute your work, then you'll need to sign a [corporate CLA](http://code.google.com/legal/corporate-cla-v1.0.html).

-Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.
-Once we receive it, we'll be able to accept your pull requests.

-***NOTE***: Only original source code from you and other people that have signed the CLA can be accepted into the main repository.

-### Contributing A Patch
+Before you submit a new issue, we recommend that you search the list of issues to see if anyone already submitted a similar issue.

+## Contributing patches

+Thank you for your contributions!
+Please follow this process to submit a patch:

-1. Submit an issue describing your proposed change to the repo in question.
+1. Create an issue describing your proposed change to the repository.
-1. The repo owner will respond to your issue promptly.
+1. The repository owners will triage and respond to your issue promptly.
-1. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
-1. Fork the desired repo, develop and test your code changes.
+1. Fork the repository and create a topic branch.
+1. Refer to the [developer document](./docs/developing.md) for guidelines and tips on how to build and test Minishift.
-1. Submit a pull request.
+1. Submit a pull request with the proposed changes.

+## Questions?

+If you run into issues or have any questions about contributions, feel free to ping the Minishift developers on IRC at the #minishift channel on freenode.